 e.
 Sleep Benefits:

-Another study comparing the effects of yoga and Ayurveda on self rated sleep in a geriatric population, showed the yoga group with a significant decrease in the time taken to fall asleep and increase in the total number if hours slept.
-They also stated feeling more rested in the morning after 6 months time.
+Another study compared the effects of yoga and Ayurveda on self-rated sleep in a geriatric population.
+In conclusion, the yoga group had a significant decrease in the time taken to fall asleep, and an increase in the total number of hours slept.
+They also stated “feeling more rested in the morning” after 6 months time.

 Related Article: Yoga for Better Sleep: Learn Why Bedtime Yoga, Works!